Gravitational waves from the early universe: The stochastic gravitational wave background

-Notice that SGWB signals are different than those LIGO-Virgo detected (transient signals) in the recent gravitational wave observation from binary mergers \cite{LIGOScientific:2016aoc,LIGOScientific:2017vwq}.
-These are transient signals produced by the merger of black-hole or neutron-star binaries.
-In these notes, we focus on the spectral properties and sources of the stochastic gravitational wave background.
-In the case of an astrophysical background \cite{Regimbau:2011rp}, its nature is assumed to be continuous (because there is a large number of sources, the time interval between events is small compared to the duration of a single event and the background obeys Gaussian statistics \cite{Allen:1997ad}).
-We do not study shot noise (small number of sources) and popcorn (intermediate number of sources) processes, that might also be detected by ground-based interferometers \cite{Cusin:2019jpv}.
+In the case of an \emph{astrophysical background}, we expect the signals to be stationary, unpolarized, Gaussian, and isotropic \cite{Regimbau:2011rp}.
+Because there is a large number of sources in the sky and the time interval between events is small compared to the duration of a single event.
+This results in a continuous background that obeys Gaussian statistics due to the central limit theorem \cite{Allen:1997ad}.
+As examples of these continuous waves, we mention the signal produced by a population of supermassive black hole binaries (SMBHBs) and the signal produced by individual, loud SMBHBs.
+Such background could be detected by PTA searches \cite{NANOGrav:2023hfp,NANOGrav:2023pdq,EPTA:2023xxk,EPTA:2023gyr}.
+In addition, shot noise (small number of sources producing events with long time interval between events) and popcorn (intermediate number of sources producing events with short duration followed by a second shot noise contribution) are astrophysical processes that might also be detected by ground-based interferometers \cite{Coward:2006df,Regimbau:2011rp,Cusin:2019jpv}.

-Before June 2023, pulsar time array (PTA) collaborations had claimed statistical evidence for excess noise that early-universe gravitational waves could potentially explain, see, for instance, the reviews \cite{Caprini:2018mtu, Christensen:2018iqi, Caldwell:2022qsj}.
-This excess noise was common red noise.
-In short, a common red noise process can be modeled with a frequency-dependent red-shifted spectrum across scales.
-Detection of GWs, however, depends on evidence for the Helling-Downs correlation \cite{1983ApJ...265L..39H}.
-At the end of June 2023, enormous attention was given to the latest data release of the PTA collaborations.
-We could watch exciting results from NANOGrav, CPTA, EPTA, and PPTA.
-Even though the number of $\sigma$s are below 5, for the first time, the collaborations found significant evidence for Helling-Downs \cite{NANOGrav:2023gor,EPTA:2023fyk,Reardon:2023gzh,Xu:2023wog}, suggesting a GW origin of the signal.
-We comment more on PTA searches in the following sections.

-PTAs can probe frequencies around one nHz.
-Beyond PTAs, gravitational-wave detectors are expected to reach the sensitivity required for SGWBs with LISA (in the frequency range around one mHz) \cite{2017arXiv170200786A} and the next generation of ground-based detectors.
-So far, the LIGO-Virgo-Kagra - LVK - collaboration put upper bounds on the background at LVK scales (around 100 Hz) \cite{LIGOScientific:2016wof}.

-To understand how these observatories can detect gravitational waves, we introduce the experiments, discuss the interferometer idea, and scrutinize PTA searches.